ros-navigation/navigation2/nav2_simple_commander/README.md

 ### Manually

-The main benefit of this is to be able to launch alternative robot models or different navigation configurations than the default for a specific technology demonstation.
+The main benefit of this is to be able to launch alternative robot models or different navigation configurations than the default for a specific technology demonstration.
 As long as Nav2 and the simulation (or physical robot) is running, the simple python commander examples / demos don't care what the robot is or how it got there.
 Since the examples / demos do contain hard-programmed item locations or routes, you should still utilize the AWS Warehouse.
 Obviously these are easy to update if you wish to adapt these examples / demos to another environment.

 ``` bash
 # Terminal 1: launch your robot navigation and simulation (or physical robot).
 For example